 Scholl’s case ended with a dismissal and an appeal because Dr. Sexton referred to the standard of care as “mythical.”
 That testimony honestly identified the difficulty of defining a precise standard that has not been identified in medical texts.
 Unfortunately, the testimony was also problematic.
 An expert’s reference to a legal standard as “mythical” is likely to wave a red flag in front of opposing counsel.

 The case illustrates the need for plaintiffs’ lawyers to take the time to explain legal standards to expert witnesses and to caution experts not to editorialize about those standards.
 How the expert feels about a legal standard has no bearing on the case.
-The appeal could have been avoided if Dr. Sexton had simply testified that “the standard of care is what a reasonable spinal surgeon would do and, in my opinion, a reasonable spinal surgeon would have done the following.”
+The appeal could have been avoided if Dr. Sexton had simply testified that “the standard of care is what a reasonable spinal surgeon would do and, in my opinion, a reasonable spinal surgeon would do the following.”